Skip to content

 Type: RehypePluginConfig[]

 Custom rehype plugins for code block highlighting.
-Accepts a plugin function or a [plugin, options] tuple.
+Accepts a plugin function or a tuple such as [plugin, ...options].
 See Syntax highlighting.